-Ш Minyip does not have a secondary school and, as a result, no secondary district trials are hosted (at the Recreation Reserve
+☐ Minyip does not have a secondary school and, thus, no district trials are hosted at the Recreation Reserve

 □ the primary school district cluster athletics carnival is hosted at the Recreation Reserve on rotation - approximately every five years.
 The existing facilities are appropriate for hosting this small event.